 Now the interesting part.
-Each time there's an interesting event inside the publisher, it goes over its subscriber list and calls notification method in each of their objects.
+Each time there is an interesting event inside the publisher, it goes over its subscriber list and calls notification method in each of their objects.

 Publishers can work with any subscriber since all of them follows the common interface.
-This interface defines a notification method with a set of parameters, which can be used to supply subscribers with the event details.
+This interface declares a notification method with a set of parameters, which can be used to supply subscribers with the event details.

 If an application has several publisher types, the common publisher interface also can be extracted.
 It would consist of several subscription methods.
 The interface would allow subscribers to observe publishers' state without coupling to their concrete classes.

 Once subscribed to a newspaper or magazine, you no longer need to go to the store and check if a next issue is available.
 Instead, the publisher will send new issues directly to your mailbox right after the publication.

-The publisher maintains a list of subscribers and knows which magazines they're interested in.
+The publisher maintains a list of subscribers and knows which magazines they are interested in.
 Subscribers can leave the list at any time when they wish to stop publisher sending new magazine issues to them.

 Publisher issues events interesting for other objects.
 These events occur when the publisher changes its state or when it executes some behaviors.
 Publishers contain a subscription infrastructure that allows new subscribers to join and old subscribers to leave the list.

-When a new event happens, publisher goes over the list of subscribers and calls their notification method, defined by the Subscriber interface.
+When a new event happens, publisher goes over the list of subscribers and calls their notification method, declared by the Subscriber interface.

-Subscriber defines the notification interface.
+Subscriber declares the notification interface.
 In most cases, it consists of a single

 updatemethod.
 The method may have several parameters that allow subscribers receiving some of the event details along the update.

 Concrete subscriber implements the notification interface and performs some action in response to the update issued by the Publisher.